Democrats, Republicans blame Trump for inciting ‘coup’ as mob storms Capitol

 “I know your pain, I know your hurt.
 We had an election that was stolen from us.
 It was a landslide election and everyone knows it — especially the other side,” he said, reiterating the same false allegations that have incensed his supporters.
 “But you have to go home now.
 We have to have peace.
 We have to have law and order, we have to respect our great people in law and order.
 We don’t want anybody hurt.”

 Still, many saw Trump’s statement as falling short of his responsibility as president to quell the unrest.

-Rep. Gerald E. Connolly (D-Va.) accused Trump of urging “the Proud Boys to show up today in a barely veiled invite to disrupt the count.
-You’d be blind to not see this coming.
-And now it’s time to end it.”
+Some Democratic lawmakers suggested they wanted immediate action against the president and some Republican lawmakers for any role they played in inciting Wednesday’s violence.

+Rep. Ilhan Omar (D-Minn.) said she would ready documentation to impeach the president.
+“I am drawing up Articles of Impeachment,” she tweeted.
+“Donald J. Trump should be impeached by the House of Representatives & removed from office by the United States Senate.
+We can’t allow him to remain in office, it’s a matter of preserving our Republic and we need to fulfill our oath.”

+“This is outrageous, and the president caused it,” Rep. David N. Cicilline (D-R.I.) said on Twitter.
+“We should impeach him tomorrow.”

+Rep. Cori Bush (D-Mo.) said she will call for the “expulsion of the Republican members of Congress who incited this domestic terror attack on the Capitol.”

-In a statement, Sen. Josh Hawley (R-Mo.) said the “violence must end.”
+In a statement, Sen. Josh Hawley (R-Mo.), the first senator to announce that he would object to certifying Biden’s electoral college victory, said the “violence must end.”

 Those “who attacked police and broke the law must be prosecuted, and Congress must get back to work and finish its job,” he added.

-Meanwhile, Rep. Joaquin Castro (D-Tex.) said Sen. Ted Cruz (R-Tex.) and Hawley — who was the first senator to announce that he would object to certifying Biden’s electoral college victory — should “immediately resign.”
+Meanwhile, Rep. Joaquin Castro (D-Tex.) said Hawley and Sen. Ted Cruz (R-Tex.) — who also led the effort to contest Biden’s win in several states — should “immediately resign.”

+At least some Republicans reconsidered their support for opposing the electoral college results.
+Rep. Cathy McMorris Rodgers (R-Wash.) said she would now vote to uphold them and called on the president to “condemn and put an end to this madness.”